About us | FAQ | In The News | Contact us | Member Login

 These centers provide another level to manage medical costs by focusing on:

-• front line assessment and treatment of injuries / illness
+• Front line assessment and treatment of injuries / illness

-• delivery of wellness and prevention services
+• Delivery of wellness and prevention services

-• development of local health care strategy
+• Development of local health care strategy

-• support of safety initiatives
+• Support of safety initiatives

 Key Services